otaheri/GrabNet/README.md

 This implementation:

-- Can run GrabNet on unseen objects to generate several grasps
+- Can run GrabNet on the test objects of our dataset (with pre-computed object centering and BPS representation)
-- Includes the code to retrain GrabNet with different configuration
+- Can retrain GrabNet, allowing users to change details in the training configuration
-- Test results on test objects
+- Can run GrabNet on arbitrary objects provided by users (incl. computing on the fly the BPS representation for them)

 ## Getting started
-Inorder to use GrabNet model please follow the below steps:
+Inorder to use the GrabNet model please follow the below steps:

 - Download the GrabNet dataset from [this website](http://grab.is.tue.mpg.de) and put it in the following structure:
 ```bash